Skip to content

 Paradiso debate 2024: We should thank NSC on our knees for VAT increase

 At 1 hour and 50 minutes, it happens.
-That's when Nicolien van Vroonhoven, culture spokesperson for the ruling NSC party, makes it clear how things stand.
+That's when Nicolien van Vroonhoven, culture spokesperson for the governing NSC party, makes it clear what the fuss is about.
 "The cultural sector should also take a look at itself, because there are whole groups in society that have nothing to do with culture."
 Venue: pop temple Paradiso in Amsterdam; the occasion: a church early...

 What They in Weimar can learn from We in Rotterdam